RWTH-EBC/districtgenerator/docs/_build/html/_sources/README.md.txt

 ## Running examples for functional testing

-Once you have installed the DistrictGenerator, you can check the [examples](../districtgenerator/data/scenarios/example.csv) to learn how to use the different components.
+Once you have installed the DistrictGenerator, you can check the [examples](EXAMPLES.md) to learn how to use the different components.

-Currently, we provide basic examples for the usage of DistrictGenerator.
-These examples include all the functions of the datahandler to model a district and generate the demand profiles.
-Within the [examples](../districtgenerator/data/scenarios/example.csv), we describe in more detail the input, the other internal functions and external tools used and the output.
-We suggest to start in the right order to understand the workflow.
+To test the tool's executability, run [test_examples.py](https://github.com/RWTH-EBC/districtgenerator/tree/15-joss-documentation/tests)  in the tests folder.
+This functional testing checks the entire chain of the tool, from data input and initialization to the output of the calculated profiles.
+It does not correspond to a test of the functional units of the entire process.
+This  functional testing is based on the examples automatically executed one after another.

 ## How to contribute